Data health dashboard

 ∙ What are the next steps you would take?

-FEEDBACK
+USER FEEDBACK

-Overall the feedback from users were generally positive.
-Visual aspect was helpful, but new pain points and needs were surfaced.
 Users that were familiar with GX OSS were able to access a feature called profiling.
-Users were able to apply a larger amount of Expectations to the whole table, but the issue was that it provided too many various base Expectations and created a large amount of clutter and unneccessary Expectations.
+Users were able to apply a larger amount of Expectations to the whole table, but the issue was that it provided too many various base Expectations and created a large amount of clutter and unnecessary Expectations.

 TAKEAWAYS & LEARNING